 You can also configure the Marketo connector through the Admin UI.
-Select Configure > Connectors, click New Connector, and complete at least the required configuration properties, described in "Marketo Connector Configuration".
+Select Configure > Connectors > New Connector and select Marketo Connector - 1.5.20.0 as the Connector Type.
+Configuration properties correspond to those described in the previous list.
+For details of all the configuration properties, see "Marketo Connector Configuration".